hippoandy/Webscraping_Demo_Workshop/ReadMe.md

 The coding exercises are written in `Python`, an installation of `Python 3.6 or higher` is required.
 The code files are given in `Jupyter Notebook` format (`.ipynb` files).
 Please install Jupyter Notebook engine on your computer, or try out the `Anaconda` software package, which is available through [https://www.anaconda.com/distribution/#download-section](https://www.anaconda.com/distribution/#download-section).

+For installing only the Jupyter Notebook, please visit this site for instructions [https://jupyter.org/install](https://jupyter.org/install).

 ### Library Requirements

 Several Python libraries are required for this practices.
 For installation, tried the following commands.